Motion Planning for Continuous Time Stochastic Processes: A Dynamic Programming Approach: Numerical Example: Chemical Langevin Equation for a Biological Switch

 where $\theta_i$ are the threshold of the production rate with respective exponents $n_i$, and $k_i$ are the production scaling factors.
 The parameter $u$ represents the role of external signals that affect the production rates, for which the control sets are $\set{U}_x \Let [\ul{u}_x, \ol{u}_x]$ and $\set{U}_y \Let [\ul{u}_y, \ol{u}_y]$.
 In this example we consider system \eqref{sde switch} with the following parameters: $\theta_i = 40$, $\mu_i = 0.04$, $k_i = 4$ for both $i \in \{1,2\}$, and exponents $n_1 = 4$, $n_2 = 6$.
 Figure \ref{fig:nullcline} depicts the drift nullclines and the equilibria of the system.
 The equilibria $z_a$ and $z_c$ are stable, while $z_b$ is the unstable one.
 We should remark that the ``stable equilibrium'' of SDE \eqref{sde switch} is understood in the absence of the diffusion term as the noise may very well push the states from one stable equilibrium to another.

-We first aim to steer the number of proteins toward a target set around the unstable equilibrium by synthesizing appropriate input signals $\control{u}_x$ and $\control{u}_y$ within a certain time horizon, say $T_1$.
-During this task we opt to avoid the region of attraction of the stable equilibria as well as low numbers for each protein; the latter justifies our Langevin model being well-posed in the region of interest.
+Driving bistable systems away from the commonly observed states may provide useful insights into their functional organization.
+Motivated by this, in this example we consider a motion planning task comprising two phases.
+First, we aim to steer the number of proteins to be at a target set around the unstable equilibrium at a certain time horizon, say $T_1$, by synthesizing appropriate input signals $\control{u}_x$ and $\control{u}_y$.
+During this phase we opt to avoid the region of attraction of the stable equilibria as well as low numbers for each protein; the latter justifies our Langevin model being well-posed in the region of interest.
 These target and avoid sets are denoted, respectively, by the closed sets $B$ and $A$ in Figure \ref{fig:sets}.
-In the second phase of the task, once the trajectory visits the target set $B$, it is required to keep the molecular populations within a slightly larger margin around the unstable equilibrium for some time, say $T_2$; Figure \ref{fig:sets} depicts this maintenance margin by the open set $C$.
-In the context of reachability, the second phase is known as \emph{viability} \cite{ref:Aubin-1991,ref:AubinPrato-1998}.
+In the second phase of the task, it is required to keep the molecular populations within a larger margin around the unstable equilibrium till sometime after $T_1$, say $T_2 > T_1$; Figure \ref{fig:sets} depicts this maintenance margin by the open set $C$.
+In the context of reachability, the second phase is known as \emph{viability} \cite{ref:AubinPrato-1998}.